Secure your Account and Identity

-- Do not share your password with anyone.
-Computing Services will never request your ID or password via phone or email.
+- Do not share your password.
+Computing Services will never request your password via phone or email.

 - Students, authorize parents or guardians to access your billing information through My Plaid Student, rather than sharing your password.

-- Periodically change your password, especially if you log in to public computers or through open Wi-Fi networks.
+- Change your password if you log into public computers or through open WiFi networks.

 - Use a pass phrase instead of a password.
 It’s not as easy to guess, but usually easier for you to remember!

 - Don’t write your password down or record it in an unsecured location.

 - Avoid reusing previous passwords; password thieves know people recycle passwords!